 - Canberra Day Oration to celebrate Canberra’s birthday on 12 March each year

 - Excursions: covering places of historic interest in the ACT and district

 - Publications: the highly regarded Canberra Historical Journal appears twice each year, with the Newsletter sent to members every two months.

 - Resource centre and research services: centrally located in the demographic heart of Canberra at the Curtin Shopping Centre.
 Resources include books, periodicals, maps, photographs and extensive and unique files of newspaper cuttings.

 - A catalogue of resources is now available online.
 The centre provides research services at a modest fee; inquiries welcome.

-- Christmas dinner: commemorating the founding of the Society in December 1953.
+- Anniversary dinner: commemorating the founding of the Society in December 1953.